UCF/IKM-APIM/jqwidgets/ReadMe.txt

   The mobile examples are located in the /mobiledemos directory The php & mysql integration demos are located in the /phpdemos and demos/php directories.
   All php integration samples use and require the Northwind Database(/phpdemos/Northwind.MySQL5.sql).
-  Any examples that use Ajax need to be on a Web Server in order to work correctly.
+  Any examples that use Ajax need to be on a Web Server/LocalHost in order to work correctly.
+  Run any Typescript or Angular JS 2 examples on a Web Server/LocalHost.

 3.Documentation